 i started taking a swimming class and they teach us different strokes and we swim laps. whenever i get tired i just hang on the side of the pool until i catch my breath but just in one month i havent lost weight but i am losing cellulite on my thighs and butt :) and i can feel my stamina getting better, i can swim more laps than when i first started.

 check your local rec center, gyms, or colleges about classes.

 especially if you get sore when you exercise. i have a shoulder and knee injury and swimming is really easy on my joints. its like the opposite of running but still great for youposted about 5 years ago

 every time you go to your closet, you have to do 15 lunges. increase the amount of lunges over time.

-it will become routine and you’ll be a champ at lunges with the toned thighs to prove it!posted over 4 years ago
+it will become routine and you’ll be a champ at lunges with the toned thighs to prove it!posted about 5 years ago

-eat slowly, sometimes we don’t actually have a big appetite but its the brain that will tell us if we are already full or not, eating slowly will give us awareness the food that we consume and will stop when realised that we are fully. excercise and drink lots of waterposted over 4 years ago
+eat slowly, sometimes we don’t actually have a big appetite but its the brain that will tell us if we are already full or not, eating slowly will give us awareness the food that we consume and will stop when realised that we are fully. excercise and drink lots of waterposted about 5 years ago